kubernetes/website/docs/tasks/configure-pod-container/configure-pod-initialization.md

 {% capture steps %}

-## Creating a Pod that has an init Container
+## Creating a Pod that has an Init Container

-In this exercise you create a Pod that has one application Container and one init Container.
-The init Container runs to completion before the application container starts.
+In this exercise you create a Pod that has one application Container and one Init Container.
+The init container runs to completion before the application container starts.

 Here is the configuration file for the Pod: